SOSC2004 - Indigenous Peoples and Justice

 This unit aims to introduce students to the nature of Indigenous culture in order to facilitate an understanding of its relevance in shaping Indigenous persons’ experiences in contemporary Australia.

 On successful completion of this unit, students should be able to:

 - Identify who indigenous peoples are, how they came to Australia and their early pre-colonial lifestyles;

 - Understand the nature of indigenous culture and the importance of spirituality, dreamtime and connection to country;

-- Describe the impact of colonialism on indigenous culture;
+- Evaluate the impact of colonialism and political decisions on Indigenous culture;

 - Explain historical and current issues relating to the impact that the criminal justice system has on indigenous peoples;

-- Appreciate the impacts of western culture on mental health and well-being of indigenous people;
+- Appreciate the impacts of western culture on mental health and social well-being of indigenous people;

 1 x 2 hour lecture and 1 x 1 hour tutorial each week for 12 weeks.
 The workload for this unit is 9 hours per week